Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Discussion

-Howard et al. \cite{howard_chatgpt_2023} examined the implications of generative AI for antimicrobial advisory in infection scenario-based questions and outlined the limitations of implementing ChatGPT for interventions due to deficits in situational awareness, inference, and consistency.
-Li et al. \cite{Li2023JianningChatGPT} reported that ChatGPT performs moderately or poorly in several biomedical tests and is unreliable in actual clinical use.
-Furthermore, implementing ChatGPT into clinical practice is associated with numerous obstacles, such as deficits in situational awareness, reasoning, and consistency\cite{WangNLPmedicine2020}.
-While the use of natural language processing in healthcare is not novel, the introduction of GPT-4 has elicited intense debate regarding its potential opportunities and challenges in healthcare\cite{nori2023capabilities}.

-\section{Limitations}
+\subsection{Limitations}

-We recognise the following limitations of our study.
+We recognise the following limitations of this investigation.
 First, LLMs are evaluated on a specific biological dataset related to chemical compounds, fungi and antibiotic activity.
-The models can perform differently for other biological relation.
+The models can perform differently for other biological relations.
 The sample size of 10 compounds is relatively small and increasing the size would lead to more representative results.
-However, due to a significant effort, including domain experts, required to evaluate generated texts, we argue that our findings highlight current limitations and challenges regarding LLM's applications in the biomedical domain.

-Although we evaluated 19 prompt designs, the prompt engineering could be improved with e.g. a systematic search or optimal prompt algorithms.
+Although we evaluated 15 prompt designs, the prompt engineering could be improved with e.g. a systematic search or optimal prompt algorithms.
 No fine-tuning, nor few-shot learning was performed.
-Evaluated LLM's are of-the-shelf models.
-Moreover, this analysis concentrated on comparing and contrasting the behaviour of different models with regard to their factuality for a focused task within a scientific domain of discourse.
-Models have a diverse set of corpora, number of parameters and design intent, and it was not the intent of this study equalise and control for these settings.
-Instead, this analysis aimed to sample a highly diverse set of models, in order to elicit, which of these features are relevant for factual, knowledge-based inference within LLMs.
+The analysis used of-the-shelf LLMs, focusing on their factuality in a specific scientific task.
+Despite the models' varying corpora, parameters, and design intents, the study did not aim to equalise these factors but rather to explore which features contribute to factual knowledge-based inference in LLMs.